-One of the most interesting and perhaps least known features of the Adirondack Mountain Region is the 133-mile continuous wilderness footpath, the trail from Northville to Lake Placid.
+One of the most interesting and perhaps least known features of the Adirondack Mountain Region is the 135-mile continuous wilderness footpath, the trail from Northville to Lake Placid.
 It is not new, having been cut in 1922 by the Adirondack Mountain Club.
-Today, it is maintained by the New York State Department of Environmental Conservation (DEC).
-The ADK now promotes its use to take foot traffic off the trails in the High Peaks to the north.
+Today, it is maintained by the New York State Department of Environmental Conservation (DEC) and the NPT Chapter of ADK.
+ADK promotes use of this trail to help take foot traffic off the trails in the High Peaks to the north.

-While the trail begins and ends on pavement, all but a few miles are through one of the few great wilderness areas in the east.
-The trail runs in a north-south direction, and the degree of ascent is never difficult for a hiker in moderately good condition.
-The path of the trail in relation to major cities and highways and other helpful tips are available on the Northville-Lake Placid Trail Map.
-Additionally, the Great Outdoor Recreation Pages (GORP) Northville-Placid Trail Site is an excellent resource whose pages include detailed mileages for the various trail sections.
+While the trail begins and ends on pavement, all but a few miles are through one of the few great wilderness areas in the eastern part of the U.S. The trail runs in a north-south direction, and the degree of ascent is never difficult for a hiker in moderately good condition.
+The path of the trail in relation to major cities and highways and other helpful tips are available on the website www.nptrail.org.

-Among the highlights of the trip is a foot suspension bridge over the West Branch of the Sacandaga River at Whitehouse, and Adirondack French Louie’s old fireplace in the West Canada Lakes Wilderness.
+Among the highlights of the trip are a foot suspension bridge over the West Branch of the Sacandaga River at Whitehouse and Adirondack French Louie’s old fireplace in the West Canada Lakes Wilderness.
 Farther north on the trail is a pretty walk beside Long Lake, which leads to the wild Cold River area.
-Here the trail passes the site of former Adirondack hermit Noah John Rondeau’s old camp and “Town Hall".
+Here the trail passes the site of former Adirondack hermit Noah John Rondeau’s old camp and “Town Hall.”
 Duck Hole and Wanika Falls are also sure to leave the hiker with lasting memories.

-To allow for present-day realities and to keep the hiker from having to pound the highway pavement, ADK regards the end points of the trail as Upper Benson and Averyville, rather than Northville and Lake Placid.
-This makes about 117 miles of actual walking.
-An average hiker should plan on about 8-11 days to make the trip.
-The other road section, through Piseco, IS considered part of the present-day and traditional trail, and MUST be walked to qualify for the patch.
+The end points of the NPT are the village of Northville and Averyville Road in Lake Placid.
+This makes about 135 miles of actual walking.
+An average hiker should plan on 8-11 days on the trail.
+There is a road section through Piseco, which IS considered part of the present-day and traditional trail and MUST be walked to qualify for the patch.